iVis-at-Bilkent/cytoscape.js-layout-service/README.md

 After the request is sent, the server will layout the given graph and return the JSON file with the node names and their positions.
 If an error occurs, the response of the server will consist of the error's body.

+## Compounds
+Compounds are supported in graphml and json formats.
+Conventions for Cytoscape.js for compounds in graphml and json formats are supported by the web-server.

+## Clusters
+Clusters are supported in graphml and json formats.
+In json format clusterID field has to go to the data section of each node that has a cluster assigned to it.
+Similarly, in graphml clusterID key needs to be provided for each node that is part of some cluster.

 # Supported layouts
 The supported layouts are: